nus-cs2103-AY1920S1/duke/docs/README.md

 ![deadline example 3](https://raw.github.com/Chenggeng97/duke/master/docs/deadline3.png)

 ### `event` - Creates an new event task in memory
-Duke will create a new Event Task and store it within its memory.
+Duke will create a new Event Task and store it within its memory.<br>
-The input dates should be pre-fixed by an `at`.
+The input dates should be pre-fixed by an `at`.<br>
 You may enter up to two pairs of date-times.
 The two dates should be split by a `to`.

 Example usage: